AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

-As you may have guessed, you can expect to pay more for car insurance if you have a bad driving record.
+Searching for affordable auto insurance can be more frustrating when you have a bad driving record.
 In some cases, insurance providers may even deny your application if you have an extensive history of accidents, claims, moving violations, DUIs, and other offenses that contribute to a bad record.

-Regardless, we believe that you deserve the best coverage even if you don’t have the best driving history.
-Beyond your driving record, insurance providers consider many other factors when estimating your premiums – like your vehicle type, location, and the severity of your driving violations.
+Regardless, we believe you deserve the best car insurance coverage even if you don’t have the best driving history.
+Beyond your driving record, insurance providers consider many other factors when estimating your premium — like your vehicle type, location, and the severity of your driving violations.
 The cheapest insurance for one driver may be different from the cheapest auto insurance for another.

-Our guide details the best auto insurance providers if you have a bad driving record so you can still find quality coverage at a fair rate.
+Our guide details the best auto insurance providers if you are a high-risk driver with a DUI, speeding ticket, or at-fault accident, so you can still find quality coverage at a fair rate.

-Car and cell phoneBest Auto Insurance Companies for Drivers With a Bad Record
+Car and cell phoneBest Auto Insurance Companies for High-Risk Drivers With a Bad Record

 1. Dairyland – Best High-Risk Car Insurance Coverage